 We use the Samsung Galaxy and the camera functions are terrific.
 Because it’s waterproof, we use ours in the rain rather than taking out the DSLR.
 It’ll even shoot underwater – although I’ve never tried it.
 It shoots in raw too so you have greater flexibility in editing later!

 Our only experience of a point and shoot was before we ever got serious about our photography.
 We used them to take snaps, only ever intended for viewing by family and friends.
 And our skills were so poor the photos were always pretty bad.
 There’s loads of point & shoots on the market and if you don’t have time to learn how to use a DSLR, it’s a choice worth considering.
 You won’t get the control a DSLR provides but some newer models shoot in raw and have reasonable zoom capabilities.

 If you’re interested in photography and want to step up your game, it’s time to enter the world of the DSLR.
 My first DSLR was a used Canon 5d.
 After getting over the initial reaction of “what the hell do all these buttons do” I spent an enormous amount of time researching, practising and learning.
 And the process continues today.

 There are many DSLR models to choose from.
-We both have a Canon 5d Mk ii (we’d love to upgrade to the Mk iv but our pockets are just not deep enough).
+We have a Canon 5d Mk iv and a Canon 5DSR.
 These cameras don’t come cheap at around £3000 for the body only but you can find entry level models for around £300.

 We’re not experts but we do know there’s no one size fits all.
 Even with the best camera in the world, you need to know how to use it.
 In our opinion, the best camera for you is one you’re able to use.
 Well!
 If you’ve never used a DSLR before, why start on a trip of a lifetime?
 Unless you have plenty of time to learn before you go.